Skip to content

 Practicum

-Students in both the part-time and full-time options complete a practicum.
+Students in both the part-time and full-time options of the UW Master of Science in Biomedical Regulatory Affairs program complete a practicum.
 In this course, you'll get valuable hands-on experience shepherding a new medical product through aspects of the regulatory affairs process at either a regional, national or global company or institution.

 At the end of practicum, you'll produce a final report and presentation for the BRAMS community.